 Introduction

-GetEducated describes itself as “America’s first free online counseling center for adult students” and frames its mission around helping consumers make informed choices about the cost and legitimacy of online education.
+GetEducated is “America’s first free online counseling center for adult students” and frames its mission around helping consumers make informed choices about the cost and legitimacy of online education.
 GetEducated homepage

 Across its directory and rankings experiences, GetEducated repeatedly positions its guidance for “busy adults” and other learners who need flexibility (work schedules, family responsibilities, time constraints) while still wanting accredited options they can compare by cost.
 Accredited Online Degrees directory